 20) The understanding of the parties

 The sheer subjectivity of this list and the discretion of the auditor to weigh factors unequally can make it difficult to negotiate a fair result.
 It is precisely because there is no hard rule that you should carefully consider every admission you make.
 Rest assured any admission made regarding the factors above will weigh against you, leading you closer and closer to an adverse decision.
 The EDD will always view these factors in their favor, making it harder to convince that a contractor is not an employee.
-Our EDD audit attorneys have argued these factors in wide range of industries and companies and can help defend your EDD audit.
+Our EDD audit attorneys have argued these factors in a wide range of industries and companies and can help defend your EDD audit.

-TOP EDD AUDIT ATTORNEY
+TRUST THE EXPERIENCE OF A TOP EDD AUDIT ATTORNEY

 Given the amount of tax, interest, and penalties at stake, and the possibility that an EDD audit can lead to investigations by other state agencies of the IRS, it is imperative that you have a skilled EDD audit attorney defend your EDD audit.
 At Dallo Law Group, or team of attorneys and CPAs have defended countless companies before the EDD and have represented taxpayers all over the State of California.
 Although our firm is headquartered in San Diego, we can request that the EDD audit be transferred to the San Diego local office so that we can work with the EDD auditors whom we have developed relationships and to also minimize your involvement in the stressful EDD audit process.